tylerhuynh287/Survey-Form-fCC/README.md

 # Card Collection Interests Survey
 A responsive survey form to gather information about users' interests in collectible card genres.
-Built as part of a freeCodeCamp project.
+Built as part of the freeCodeCamp Responsive Web Design Certification, Project 1.

 ## Features
 - **User-Friendly Form**: Collects name, email, and age.